JackKelly/light-speed-io/README.md

 My first use-case for light-speed-io is to help to speed up reading [Zarr](https://zarr.dev/).
 After that, I'm interested in helping to create fast readers for "native" geospatial file formats like GRIB2 and EUMETSAT native files.

-For more info, please see [this Google doc](https://docs.google.com/document/d/1_T0ay9wXozgqq334E2w1SROdlAM7y6JSgL1rmXJnIO0/edit).
+For more info, please [the draft design doc](https://github.com/JackKelly/light-speed-io/blob/main/design.md).
+Comments are very welcome!